 A hidden file is often hidden because it contains information essential to the operation of the operating system or a program.
 They are hidden to prevent accidental deletion by a user, which can adversely affect a software program's performance and usage.
 If you still want to delete a hidden file knowing why it may be hidden, below are the steps you can follow to delete hidden files.

 Show hidden files in Windows

 In Windows and most operating systems to delete a hidden file you must have show hidden files enabled to know the file exists.
 Without being able to see the file, it cannot be deleted.
 In Windows, when show hidden files are enabled any hidden icon will appear as a faint or ghost icon.

 Once hidden icons are visible you can delete a hidden files like any other file on the computer.
 For example, in the above listing, there are three files, the "hidden.txt" is the hidden file and as can be seen is much lighter than the other two files.
 If you were to select this file and press the delete key that file would be deleted.

 Show hidden files in the Windows command line

 From the Windows command line or any MS-DOS prompt you can show hidden files by using the attrib command.
 To display all files including hidden files type "attrib" and press enter to return results similar to the example below.

 A H C:\hidden.txt

-Any hidden file will have a "H" file attribute next to it.
-In the above example "hidden.txt" is the hidden file.
+Any hidden file have a "H" file attribute next to it.
+In the above example, "hidden.txt" is the hidden file.
 Before that file can be seen and deleted, unhide the file by typing the below command.

 attrib -h hidden.txt